alexelash/personal-website/_projects/azavea.md

     layout: 'text-only'
     title: 'Results'
     desc: |
       All told, this work has been a massive effort completed over four years.
 Some of the early Branding Guide work has been hugely valuable in communicating changes and sharing assets with my colleagues, and is also regularly used for onboarding and sharing outside of the company for PR and partnerships.
-This is an ongoing effort, but designers at Azavea now have access to a clearer set of branding assets, guidelines, and patterns.
+This is an ongoing effort, but rewarding in that designers and employees at Azavea now have access to a clearer set of branding assets, guidelines, and patterns.
 ---